krlmlr/actions-sync/README.md

 Manage all your GitHub Actions workflows across multiple projects.
 Synchronize to and from all your projects.
-Apply changes at once across all your projects.
+Apply changes to similar workflows at once across all your projects.

 ## Setup